hayden-kim24/KVAI/learning_notes.md

 Learning Note #8: 2024-07-16
 ## Learning Topic
 Transformers Library: Pipeline function
+## Learning Materials
+HuggingFace NLP Course Chapter 1, https://huggingface.co/learn/nlp-course/chapter1/3?fw=pt
 # Description
 Learned how to deploy a pre-trained LLM to serve a specific function using pipeline function.

+!!!
 Zero-shot-classification seems to be a PERFECT way to figure out the intent of the user!
 SO COOL!!
 YIPPIE!!

+??
+Maybe use named entity recognition for user inqueries??
+Like the ones that ask for case information and stuff?? ex.
+"Do you have any information about John Doe?" (person) v.
+"Do you have any information about NYPD?" (organization)
+-> ??Maybe have a separate tagged files for list of police stations & list of Indian cities??
+Follow-up:
+!!!
+It recognized Ramgopalpet as a location!!
+So I guess for police station & states, I should consider name entity recognition!!!

+??question_answering is not functioning as I want it to be.
+Not giving me good scores like zero shot classification one.??
+-> Maybe follow up later on.

+??Summarizer might be useful for summarizing the case info to the users???
+-> Maybe consider it.

+!!Translator feature -> use it for Hindi"

+Other modes for pipeline() is cool too.
+Learned about Text generation, mask filling, etc.
 # Related File
 "self_training/transformers/1_pipeline.py"